upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Yes, ok, that can be estimated by eye I guess, although I was sitting down.
 So, anyway.
 Hm.
 Ok.
 Next.
 Here I'll turn the page round."

 "No, it's ok.
-Next was 'an older sister of someone there.
-Not the brother'."
+Next was 'middle sister'."

 "You remember the whole list?"